Medicare plans can keep you healthy with a fitness benefit

 Generally, you can begin using the fitness benefit by showing your member ID card at the participating gym/fitness center.
 Here are some more ways to learn about your benefits and find the right center near you.

-1. Check your health plan materials, such as the Evidence of Coverage.
+1. Check your health plan materials, such as the Evidence of Coverage or the Member Handbook.

 2. Call your health plan’s Member Services at the phone number on the back of your member ID card.
 They’ll tell you if your plan has a fitness benefit and can help you find a participating fitness center nearby.